antonio-crispino/.github/.github/ISSUE_TEMPLATE/bug-issue-template.md

 ---
 name: Bug Issue Template
 about: A Bug is a work item that represents a problem, error, flaw, or fault in the software that needs to be fixed.
-Bugs can be discovered during testing or reported by users once the software is in use.
-Bugs are stand-alone.
-They can be further broken down into child Subtasks.
+Bugs are stand-alone and can be further broken down into child Subtasks.
 title: "[BUG: B###] Bug Brief Description"
 labels: bug, fix
 assignees: ""